IntelLabs/fastRAG/README.md

 - **Retrieval Augmented X**: A framework for developing efficient and fast retrieval augmented generative applications using the latest transformer-based NLP models (but not only).
 - **Optimized Models**: Includes optimized models of supported pipelines with greater compute efficiency.
-- **Intel Optimizations** (**TBA**): Leverages the latest optimizations developed by Intel, and for Intel Hardware, for running pipelines with maximum hardware utilization, reduced latency and increased throughput.
+- **Intel Optimizations** (**TBA**): Leverage the latest optimizations developed by Intel for running pipelines with maximum hardware utilization, reduced latency, and increased throughput, using frameworks such as [Intel extensions for PyTorch (IPEX)](https://github.com/intel/intel-extension-for-pytorch) and [Intel extension for Transformers](https://github.com/intel/intel-extension-for-transformers).
 - **Customizable**: Built using Haystack and HuggingFace.
 All of fastRAG's components are 100% Haystack compatible.

 ## :round_pushpin: Installation